NTIG-Uppsala/elevhalsa-skylt/README.md

 # How To Change The Information Currently Displayed

-While it is not yet fully implemented, changing the information that is displayed on the monitor will be done by changing the information in [this google spreadsheet](https://docs.google.com/spreadsheets/d/1k0qCUQbKvipCa8dhFcFjccRAWVGSeYF_MJwcu1Fy5Ls/edit#gid=0).
+Changing the information that is displayed on the monitor will be done by changing the information in [this google spreadsheet](https://docs.google.com/spreadsheets/d/1qY1KYAY-AjFh2DWsjiVwOVj2qqJ29kpSs_YaBHi-TEs/edit#gid=0).
 Our code then downloads the data from google sheets as csv files and then renders the slides with jekyll using the csv data.

-# Google Sheets scripts
-We use google app scripts for features in the google sheet like clearing cells.

-The code is located in the google sheet and you can get access to it by opening the google sheet then clicking on [here](https://script.google.com/home/projects/1c5J7N0NKxksbroY-7yF8C70GwPLrWV0PCNjsZh6oDb6qIBdpQldNQKxp/edit) or by clicking on Verktyg then Skriptredigerare

 # Copyright